Horndean F.C.: Ground

 Horndean play their home games at Five Heads Park, Five Heads Road, Horndean PO8 9NZ.
 The ground was fully enclosed in 1981.
 In 1986 a 50-seater stand was added and a new building housing changing rooms and hospitality facilities was constructed inside the ground, to meet Wessex League standards.
 Previously the changing rooms had been in the social club, on the other side of the car park.
-The ground seating has been increased significantly during the 2014/2015 season.
+The ground seating has been increased significantly in order to meet ground grading criteria.